daleowen93-sys/cardio-pace-race-calculator/PROJECT_BIBLE.md

 **CONFIRMED, 29 Jul 2026 — Cycling validation:** Inherits Running's confirmed rules — impossible time formats rejected with an inline error message.
 Extremely large values show a soft warning (not blocked) above roughly 2,000 km or 100 hours, to accommodate legitimate ultra-distance cycling events.

 **CONFIRMED, 29 Jul 2026 — Swimming validation:** Inherits Running's confirmed rules — impossible time formats rejected with an inline error message.
 Extremely large values show a soft warning (not blocked) above roughly 50 km or 24 hours, to accommodate legitimate marathon/channel swims.

+**CONFIRMED, 29 Jul 2026 — Triathlon validation:** Each leg validates using its own already-confirmed rules.
+Transition times (T1, T2): zero is a valid value, a blank field defaults to zero, negative values are rejected.
+Impossible time formats are rejected with an inline error message, consistent with all other calculators.

 ## 14. Accessibility Requirements
 **PROPOSED:**